jfvilasPersonal/oberkorn/docs/ingins/ingins-ingress-nginx-setup.md

 # Ingress Nginx setup
-This document will guide you thru the process of installing and configuring an Ingress Nginx controller in order to test JWTA.
+This document will guide you thru the process of installing and configuring an Ingress Nginx controller in order to test Oberkorn.

 Please, don't let the real life confusing you.
 There exist two similar projects around the words 'Nginx' and 'ingress controller':